AICPA Facilitated State Board Access Program

 The process allows peer review results to be made available to select BOAs on a voluntary firm basis, using a secure, BOA access-only website available only to authorized state board representatives.
 Firms that are not members of the AICPA Employee Benefit Plan Audit Quality Center, Governmental Audit Quality Center, or Private Companies Practice Section will be given the opportunity to opt out of the process in some states.
 Below are the details of how the process works.

 In Oregon, the process entails:

-- During the scheduling process, firms will be provided with the opportunity to select additional BOAs for expanded access, so long as the BOAs require peer review and are not prohibited from obtaining access to peer review information.
+- During the scheduling process, firms will be provided the opportunity to select additional BOAs for expanded access, so long as the BOAs require peer review and are not prohibited from obtaining access to peer review information.